ϲʿֱֳ

 A variety of initiatives are needed to counter current threats and declining trends.
 The authors stress the importance of monitoring and regional coordination of research efforts to fill current knowledge gaps.
 Restoration and conservation of small-sized watercourses, especially in the Mediterranean region, should be a priority, along with appropriate management of wetlands.
 Both local planning and regional policymaking play critical roles in these efforts.

 This updated regional Red List will be complemented by an additional knowledge product focused on translating the information gathered through the Red List into transformative conservation action on the ground.
-"Moving from Assessment to Planning for Threatened European Dragonflies" is designed to identify and prioritise key actions needed for effective Odonata conservation in the coming five to ten years.
+"Moving from Assessment to Conservation Planning" is designed to identify and prioritise key actions needed for effective Odonata conservation in the coming five to ten years.

 The Dark Spreadwing (Lestes macrostigma, NT) is adapted to temporary, brackish waters that inevitably dry out during summer.